 And while everything on our holiday table is scrumptious, I have to say that this green bean side dish is always one of the first to disappear.
 Nobody can stop at just one serving!
 So I make it at Thanksgiving, and then I no qualms making it again the following month for Christmas.
 I mean, it only makes sense with those festive shades of red and green, right? 😉

 While I'm all about holiday menu traditions -- making the same recipes each year in hopes that our kids will fondly recreate them for their own families one day -- it's also nice to try new things every so often.
-And bonus points if one of those new recipes (like this Bacon Green Bean Casserole a couple years ago!) is so good that it sticks and becomes a part of the tradition moving forward. 🙂
+And bonus points if one of those new recipes (like this Green Bean Casserole with Bacon a couple years ago!) is so good that it sticks and becomes a part of the tradition moving forward. 🙂

 Helpful Tips, Tricks, & Equipment